The Securitisation Law Review: France

 - a specific regime for the assignment of receivables has also proved necessary, both to ensure its flexibility and its effectiveness, including in the event of the assignor's bankruptcy;

-- for the risks of a securitisation transaction to be properly managed, a debt recovery regime allowing for the creation of specific rights for the OT over the amounts collected in the servicer's account by means of the dedicated account mechanism also proved necessary;11
+- for the risks of a securitisation transaction to be properly managed, a debt recovery regime allowing for the creation of specific rights for the OTs over the amounts collected in the servicer's account by means of the dedicated account mechanism also proved necessary;11 and

 - more recently, this regime has made it possible for French securitisation vehicles to satisfy some of the European regulatory requirements (some aspects of which are discussed below).

-OTs are defined in the CMF12 as vehicles whose purpose is to be exposed to certain risks13 which include exposures over receivables or other assets, loans or insurance risks and to fully finance or cover such risks, under the conditions laid down the CMF, in particular, by issuing units, debt securities, shares, loans or by having recourse to other debt resources or commitments.
+OTs are defined in the CMF12 as vehicles whose purpose is to be exposed to certain risks,13 which include exposures over receivables or other assets, loans or insurance risks and to fully finance or cover such risks, under the conditions laid down in the CMF, in particular, by issuing units, debt securities, shares, loans or by having recourse to other debt resources or commitments.14

 i Legal form

-OT exist either in the form of unincorporated funds (by far the most popular form), in which case they are referred to as securitisation mutual funds (FCT), or in the form of incorporated companies (less common), in which case they are referred to as securitisation companies (ST).14
+OTs exist either in the form of unincorporated funds (by far the most popular form), in which case they are referred to as securitisation mutual funds (FCT), or in the form of incorporated companies (less common), in which case they are referred to as securitisation companies (ST).15

-The OT may comprise different compartments if the articles of association or the regulations of the OT so provide.
+An OT may comprise different compartments if the articles of association or the regulations of the OT so provide.
 Each sub-fund then gives rise to the issue of units or shares and, where applicable, debt securities.
-Unless otherwise provided in the articles of association or the regulations of the OT, the assets of a given sub fund are liable only for the debts, commitments and obligations and benefit only from the rights and assets relating to that sub fund.
+Unless otherwise provided in the articles of association or the regulations of the OT, the assets of a given sub-fund are liable only for the debts, commitments and obligations and benefit only from the rights and assets relating to that sub-fund.

 In each case, an OT is managed by a portfolio management company approved by the AMF and designated in the articles of association or regulations.
 As an exception, an OT may also be established by a sponsor within the meaning of Article 4 of Regulation (EU) 575/2013 of 26 June 2013 if it delegates the management of its portfolio to a portfolio management company.